andrewski04/SvelteKit-Template/README.md

 Simply run this after cloning the repository: `./setup.bat`

-> **NOTE:** This can be ran to fix many issues related to the environment or database. **By default, this will reset all docker containers (the database) and overwrite the local `.env` file.** Use flags `--docker-keep`/`-d` and `--env-keep`/`-e` to keep containers and environment variables.

-Read [Development Environment Setup](docs/docs/getting-started/dev-env-setup.md) for the manual steps if you are having issues or want more details.
+Read [Manual Environment Setup](docs/docs/getting-started/dev-env-setup.md) for the manual steps if you are having issues or read [Setup Script](docs/docs/getting-started/setup-script.md) for more info.

 ### Start Dev Server